 Our Board of Directors and its committees meet throughout the year on a set schedule, hold special meetings as needed, and act by written consent from time to time.
 During fiscal year 2019, our Board of Directors held 6 meetings.
 Each director attended at least 75% of the aggregate of (i) the total number of meetings of our Board of Directors held during the period for which he or she has been a director and (ii) the total number of meetings held by all committees of our Board of Directors on which he or she served during the periods that he or she served.
-Although we do not have a formal policy regarding attendance by members of our Board of Directors at annual meetings of stockholders, we encourage, but do not require, our directors to attend.
-One of our nine board members attended our January 24, 2019 Special Meeting of Stockholders, and four of our nine board members attended our January 18, 2019 Annual Meeting of Stockholders.
+Although we do not have a formal policy regarding attendance by members of our Board of Directors to attend.
+One of our nine board members attended our January 24, 2019 Special Meeting of Stockholders, and four of our nine board members attended our January 28, 2019 Annual Meeting of Stockholders.